sahana-code/ServSens/README.md

 Challenges faced and solutions

 The first step we worked on was to test the sensors and motors where we met our first challenge.
 The piezo electric sensors we first intended to use were unable to detect a movement.
 To oversome this, we used vibration sensors instead.
-The next problem we faced was figuring out the power supply.
+The next problem we faced was
+Another problem we faced was soldering various wires together, as disconnection between them meant to current flow.
+For this we kept having to solder the motor wires to create a strong, compact structure.

 Reference links used through prototyping https://docs.wcrobotics.org/robotics-engineering/2021/ball-shooter